Halo (Azonic album)

 Halo is the debut album of guitarist and composer Andy Hawkins, issued under the moniker Azonic.
 It was released on July 1, 1994 by Strata Records.
 Marking a departure from his work with Blind Idiot God, the album comprises four lengthy improvised guitar drones accompanied by electronics.
-Hawkins described the music as "violent ambiance, harnessing the resonant frequencies of the void to take you out of the here and now."
+Hawkins described the music as a "violent ambiance, harnessing the resonant frequencies of the void to take you out of the here and now."

 Critical reception

 In writing for Allmusic, critic Brian Olewnick praised Hawkins' passionate and inventive playing style, saying "Hawkins manages to wring some tasty juice from an area, post-Hendrix rock guitar, that most would have considered long since dry."
 In 2006, The Wire described Halo as "a criminally overlooked post-Metal masterpiece" and called Hawkins "a master of oceanic reverb and sustain, turning riffs from concrete slabs to gentle, body-caressing ripples."

 Track listing

 Personnel

 Adapted from the Halo liner notes.